Geometric analysis of the Yang-Mills-Higgs-Dirac model: Geometry of the Model

-where~$V\colon \FB\to\R$ stands for a~$G$-invariant function, known as a potential.
+where~$\potential\colon \FB\to\R$ stands for a~$G$-invariant function.
 For example, when the fiber is a vector space a polynomial potential is usually used and when the fiber is symplectic, the momentum map is used, see e.g.~\cite{riera1999thesis, FH, WZ, riera2009compactification, song2011critical, song2016convergence, ASZ}.
 We do not include this potential term since it does not affect our analysis too much in dimension two, as long as the integrability of the potential is guaranteed and certain abstract growth conditions are posed.
 More generally the potential term could also depend on the spinorial field, and it is then helpful to obtain minimax solutions, see~\cite{isobe2011existence, isobe2011nonlinear, yang2017solutions}. \item Instead of the Levi-Civita connection \(\LC\) on \(\FB\) one might consider more general metric connection, allowing for torsion, compare also~\cite{branding2016dirac}. \item In~\cite[Chapter~6]{deligne1999supersolutions}, a fully supersymmetric variant of the Yang--Mills--Higgs--Dirac action is given, which has motivated our study here.
 The fully supersymmetric theory requires an additional twisted spinor \(\lambda\in \Gamma(S^*\otimes \ad P)\) as a superpartner of the connection.
 The action for \(\lambda\) is also the Dirac action together with lower order terms coupling to~$\phi$ and~$\psi$.
 In case the equation for the additional spinorial field is subcritical, the analysis could be carried out by extending the methods here.
 Notice, however, that we cannot expect full supersymmetry in our model, even when extended by \(\lambda\).
-The reason is that supersymmetry requires anti-commuting variables which we are avoiding for the sake of analysis. \end{itemize}
+The reason is that supersymmetry requires anti-commuting variables which we are avoiding for the sake of analysis. \item A BRST type symmetry was indicated in~\cite{witten1988topological} for a similar model, which can be generalized to the gauged setting, if one uses anti-commuting variables.
+Then one has to take into considerations the curvature terms and suitable potentials in the action functional.
+The related constructions will follow in a straightforward manner from our treatment of the main terms. \end{itemize}